 All students are assigned a personal tutor whose responsibility is to monitor the academic performance and overall well-being of their tutees.
 The personal tutor is the first point of contact used when engagement and attendance become a concern.
-INTO Newcastle also provides placement and progression support to help students secure appropriate destination degree programmes when progression grades have not been achieved for Newcastle programmes.
-This provides support students to make applications to Newcastle and elsewhere through UCAS for UG students or through PG portals.
+Newcastle University International Study Centre also provides placement and progression support to help students secure appropriate destination degree programmes when progression grades have not been achieved for Newcastle programmes.
 In addition the Centre makes use of the range of support services, including the Student Advice Centre, the Counselling and Wellbeing team.
+Newcastle University International Study Centre also employs a Welfare Officer who is available to offer help and guide students.